aliglara/my-curriculum/resume.md

 - Managed data-driven solutions team of three researchers, identified vulnerabilities, tested solutions, established standardized workflow, and executed programs in oil/gas industry
 - Constructed neural network models in Python/Tensorflow to estimate theorical physical parameters required by process simulations built on Aspen Hysys to improve the application performance
 - Managed a 10-junior engineers’ team over a one-year period and coached them on using XGBoost and random forest models to optimize the feature selection, via ROC/AUC metrics, for proposed machine learning solutions
+- Executed more than five process simulation models per year, performing optimization studies, and preparing technical papers and presentations
+- Gathered information, identified analytical requirements, and developed data-driven based models to translate complex business needs into actionable analytic projects
+- Developed an assistive tool to perform HAZOP studies based on autoregressive models and machine learning techniques in compliance with design specifications
+- Designed and implemented machine learning models to detect problems and predict failures using deep learning techniques, primarily for turbo-compressors and turbofans

-### <span>Lecturer, Universidad Central of Venezuela, Venezuela</span> <span>Mar 2005 -- Jun 2019</span>
+### <span>Researcher, Universidad Central of Venezuela, Venezuela</span> <span>Mar 2005 -- Jun 2019</span>

+- Researched chemical reaction engineering, mathematical modeling, simulation and optimization, process synthesis and design including economic assessments, process integration, and machine learning techniques for industrial process evaluation
-- Lectured in several chemical engineering areas including thermodynamics, chemical reactor design, numerical methods, industrial process simulation, and statistical modeling.
+- Lectured in several chemical engineering areas including thermodynamics, chemical reactor design, numerical methods, industrial process simulation, and statistical modeling
 - Implemented a problem-solved learning experience in different subjects following the ABET guidance.
-- Coached 200+ chemical engineering undergraduates with regards to academic pathways and toward degree completion and established and provided career counseling for a network of cooperatives, internships, and externships to foster academic to industry pipeline.
+- Coached 200+ chemical engineering undergraduates with regards to academic pathways and toward degree completion and established and provided career counseling for a network of cooperatives, internships, and externships to foster academic to industry pipeline
-- Mentored students throughout the process, developed semesterly goals and advised on study abroad opportunities based on the double-degree program of the Politecnico di Torino, and Sapienza University of Rome (Italy), IFP School (France), IESA School of Management (Venezuela), and Florida International University (USA).
+- Mentored students throughout the process, developed semesterly goals and advised on study abroad opportunities based on the double-degree program of the Politecnico di Torino, and Sapienza University of Rome (Italy), IFP School (France), IESA School of Management (Venezuela), and Florida International University (USA)

 <!-- ## Projects -->

 ## Education

+### <span>DataCamp.com, Python for Data Scientist</span> <span>2017</span>

 ### <span>Universidad Central of Venezuela, M.Sc.
 Chemical Engineering</span> <span>2005 -- 2008</span>